FAQ's

 What is Chiropractic?

-Chiropractic is a healthcare discipline which emphasizes the inherent recuperative power of the body to heal itself without the use of drugs or surgery.
+Chiropractic is a healthcare discipline that emphasizes the body’s natural ability to heal itself without the use of drugs or surgery.

-The practice of chiropractic focuses on the relationship between structure (primarily the spine) and function (as coordinated by the nervous system) and how that relationship affects the preservation and restoration of health.
+It focuses on the relationship between the structure of the body—primarily the spine—and the function of the nervous system, and how that relationship affects overall health.

 What do Chiropractors do?